Alejandro-Wong/codecademy-projects/README.md

 - FilmFinder: Project that demonstrates use of HTTP requests and asynchronous JavaScript to create a movie discovery app that recommends random movies by genre.

+- Jamming: "Challenge project" in Codecademy's React Course.
+React web application that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.